Gankare/portfolio/Frostfall/README.md

 ### True first person character & camera
 I decided to go with a third person template instead of a first person template when starting my project because I wanted a true first person (where the player is able to see their own body).

-I used a megascan 3D character model for the player and i put a camera in the head, adjusted the fov and camera wobble when the player walks.
+I used a megascan 3D character model for the player and socketed the camera to the head, adjusted the fov and camera wobble when the player walks.
 ![Player](/Frostfall/Images/Player.png)

 ### Lighter

+I downloaded a lighter model and living candles from the unreal store.
+Then I socketed the lighter to the players hand and socketed the living flame from the candles to the lighter.
+It looks like this:
 ![Flame](/Frostfall/Images/Flame.gif)
 ### Fuel
 ![FuelCan](/Frostfall/Images/FuelCan.png)